King's Plate: History

-In 1859, when Canada West was still a colony of Britain, the then-president of the Toronto Turf Club, Sir Casimir Gzowski, petitioned Queen Victoria to grant a plate for a new race in the territory.
-Upon royal assent, the first Queen's Plate was run on June 27, 1860, at the Carleton racetrack in Toronto, with the prize of "a plate to the value of 50 guineas".
-Despite the name of the race, the winning owner is presented with a gold cup rather than a plate.
+In 1859, the then-President of the Toronto Turf Club, Sir Casimir Gzowski, petitioned Queen Victoria to grant a plate for a new race in the Canada West (today Ontario).
+With the monarch's approval, the first Queen's Plate was run on 27 June 1860, at the Carleton racetrack in Toronto, with the prize of "a plate to the value of 50 guineas".
+Despite the name, the winning owner is presented with a gold cup, rather than a plate.

-Originally, the race was restricted to three-year-olds bred in Canada that had never won a stakes race.
-The race was originally run in heats, with a horse having to win two heats to be declared the winner.
-Over the years, the race conditions have evolved.
-Heat racing was discontinued in 1879, and the race was opened to stakes winners around the same time (some early records are incomplete).
-For many years, the race was open to older horses and in the early 1900s was even open to two-year-olds.
-The race is currently restricted to three-year-olds foaled in Canada.
-The owner must pay a nomination fee ($500 in 2018) in February, a second subscription fee ($1,500 in 2018) in May and a final entry fee ($10,000) in prior to the race.
+The race was originally restricted to three-year-olds bred in Canada that had never won a stakes race and was run in heats, with a horse having to win two heats to be declared the winner.
+The race conditions have since evolved; heat racing was discontinued in 1879 and, around the same time, the race was opened to stakes winners (some early records are incomplete).
+For many years, the race was open to older horses and, in the early 1900s, was even open to two-year-olds.
+The King's Plate is currently restricted to three-year-olds foaled in Canada.
+The owner must pay a nomination fee ($500 in 2018) in February, a second subscription fee ($1,500 in 2018) in May, and a final entry fee ($10,000) prior to the race.